 by Texas Homesteader ~

-How can you reduce food waste?
-A shocking 30% – 40% of food in the United States is wasted!
-But it’s easy to reduce food waste.
+Believe it or not, a shocking 30% – 40% of food in the United States is wasted!
+But it’s easy to reduce food waste and save some money in the process.
 Come see my simple tips.

 (Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
 If you click and buy something I could receive a tiny commission.)